arkhurst/cscd311-class-project-frontEnd/readMe.txt

    login.html - a page for start the login process. home.html - takes you to the home page. hallReg.html - the hall registration form page.

+ 3. Remember to put all these files in the 'views' directory.